wazo-platform/wazo-doc/source/system/xivo-auth/stock_plugins.rst

 #.
 If the search returns exactly 1 LDAP user, do an LDAP "bind" operation with the user's DN and the
    password ``userpass``
 #.
-If the LDAP "bind" operation is successful, search in XiVO a user with an email matching the
+If the LDAP "bind" operation is successful, search in Wazo a user with an email matching the
    ``mail`` attribute of the LDAP user
 #.
-If a XiVO user is found, success
+If a Wazo user is found, success

 To use an anonymous bind instead, the following configuration would be used: